German-Nasyrov/tetris-game/README.md

 # Install the dependencies and run build
 $ make install

-# Start frontend and backend in root folder
+# Start app in root folder
 $ make start
 ```